jellyfin/jellyfin.org/docs/general/testing/server/index.md

 ![Downloads Page](/images/docs/testing/server/weekly-1.png)

+Follow the steps in [the Upgrade & Downgrade documentation](/docs/general/testing/upgrades-and-downgrades) for more detailed instructions.

 ## Testing from Master Branch

 The Master branch of the server can be used to obtain the absolute bleeding edge.
 This is only intended for developers.
-Further info can be found [here](/docs/general/contributing/development).
+Further info can be found [in the packaging repository itself](https://github.com/jellyfin/jellyfin-packaging) and [in the contributing docs](/docs/general/contributing/development).